 2. Consider Reducing or Quitting Dairy Intake

 Kratom constipation is rather common.
-So, if you are quitting kratom and it no longer constipates you…. this means…. hello diarrhea!
-So, you may need to go easy on dairy, such as yogurt or milk, or quit it altogether, until you feel a bit more balanced.
-Dairy tends to be diuretic; so, consider using non-daily alternatives such as oat or almond milk instead.
+So, if you are quitting kratom and it no longer constipates you…. this means…. hello, diarrhea!
+So, you may need to go easy on dairy, such as yogurt or milk, or quit it altogether until you feel a bit more balanced.
+Dairy tends to be a diuretic, so, consider using non-dairy alternatives such as oat or almond milk instead.

 3. Maintain a Healthy and Balanced Diet

 Even though you may not feel your best, nourish your body properly to help your body recover as well as to keep your immune system strong.
-Eat a diet that rich in protein and complex carbs as well as has plenty of fiber and probiotics.
+Eat a diet that is rich in protein and complex carbs, as well as has plenty of fiber and probiotics.